OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-NewOfficeUsers/README_Get-NewOfficeUsers.md

 #Get New Office Users

-Two scripts to identify licensed Office 365 users and track the license enabled and disabled dates.
+Two scripts to identify licensed Office 365 users and track the ldates they were enabled or disabled.

 ###Pre-requisites